davidrm-bio/DOTools_py/README.md

 There are several alternative options to install DOTools_py:

+<-----
 1. Install the latest release of `DOTools_py` from [PyPI][]:
     ```bash
     pip install DOTools_py
     ```
+---->

-2. Install the latest development version:
+1. Install the latest development version:
     ```bash
     pip install git+https://github.com/davidrm-bio/DOTools_py.git@main
     ```

-We also have an R implementation of the  [DOTools](https://github.com/MarianoRuzJurado/DOtools).
+We also have a R implementation of the  [DOTools](https://github.com/MarianoRuzJurado/DOtools).
 This can be installed with `devtools`:

 ```R